airyhq/airy/docs/docs/getting-started/installation/minikube.md

 If you want to customize your `Airy Core` instance please see our [Configuration Section](configuration.md).

-After the installation, you can also interact with the components of `Airy Core` with the [kubectl](https://kubernetes.io/docs/tasks/tools/) command line utility.
-`airy create` adds the kubeconfig of your Airy Core instance to the default kubeconfig file `~/.kube/config`, under the context `airy-core`.
+After the installation, you can also interact with the components of `Airy Core` with the [kubectl](https://kubernetes.io/docs/tasks/tools/) command line utility. `airy create` creates the kubeconfig file `kube.conf` under the `terraform` directory in your workspace.

 :::note

 If the `airy create` command fails and you have installed a hypervisor for the first time, double-check that you have given it all the necessary permissions on your local machine.
+More information will be printed in the output from the Terraform installation.

 :::

+## Configure

+For more details on configuring your `Airy Core` instance please see our [Configuration Section](configuration.md).
+Under the `tools` section you can also find information on installing and activating third party tools for more detailed Kafka and data debugging.

 ## Integrate public webhooks